freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-create-a-twitch-account/index.md

 ---
-title: How To Create A Twitch Account
+title: How to Create a Twitch Account
 ---
 # What is Twitch?